BenjaminWills/programming-notes/CDP_training/cdp.md

 ### Orchestration VS automation

 `Automation` is the process of setting up `one` task to be run on its own, `Orchestration` is the process of automating `many` tasks as a process or a workflow.
 That is to say that an orchestration is a collection of automations, that is executed in a specifc order according to governance.

+### Devops

+`Devops` is achieved through automation.
+Devops teams can collaborate on a single cloud platform in which they can source and develop, test and deploy new functionalities without the burden of infrastructure.

+Automation is used for `continuous integration`,`continuous testing`,`continuous delivery` and `continuous operations`.